saltysystems/overworld/doc/demo.md

-The [Overworld Client plugin](https://github.com/saltysystems/overworld_client) is able to connect to a running Overworld server from within Godot and generate a GDScript-based library for marshalling game data from Protobuf objects into Godot dictionaries and back again.
+The [Overworld Client plugin](https://github.com/saltysystems/overworld_client) is able to connect to a running Overworld server from within Godot and generate a GDScript-based library for marshalling game data from Protobuf objects into GDScript types and back again.

 #### Aside: Inspecting the client zip file
 >With Overworld running, try downloading the client library and extracting it